rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/debranding/debrand_info.md

 This is for example, `redhat-logos` or `system-logos` is provided or "becomes" `rocky-logos`.

-## Packages that Exist in RHEL, but not in CentOS
+## Packages that Exist in RHEL, but do not exist in most derivatives
-For sake of complete information, here is a list of packages that are in RHEL 8, but do not exist in CentOS 8.
+For sake of complete information, here is a list of packages that are in RHEL, but may not exist in derivatives.
 We do not need to worry about these packages:

 - insights-client
 - Red_Hat_Enterprise_Linux-Release_Notes-8-*
 - redhat-access-gui
 - redhat-bookmarks
+- rhc
+- rhc-worker-playbook
 - subscription-manager-migration
 - subscription-manager-migration-data